Walmart Sees Third Quarter Loss On Opioid Settlement But Lifts Outlook - UrduPoint

 In a separate statement, Walmart said that it "strongly disputes" the allegations but believes the settlement will help communities in the fight against the crisis.

-Walmart also reported its third-quarter results on Tuesday, announcing revenues of $152.8 billion, up 8.7 percent from a year ago.
+Walmart reported its third quarter results on Tuesday, announcing revenues of $152.

+8 billion, up 8.7 percent from a year ago and exceeding expectations.

-It expects its full-year adjusted profit will decline between 6.5 percent and 7.5 percent -- an improvement from earlier estimates.
+It expects its full-year adjusted profit will decline between 6.5 percent and 7.5 percent -- an improvement from earlier estimates as well.

+- Gains in grocery - "Walmart US continued to gain market share in grocery, helped by unit growth in our food business," said Walmart Chief Executive Doug McMillon in a statement.

+He added that the company had a "good quarter with strong top-line growth globally" and that it has improved its inventory position, continuing to make progress towards the end of the year.